ahmednabeel13478/hangman/README.md

 HOW TO PLAY
 My project will be a simple Hangman game where the computer picks a random word.
-The player guesses letters, correct guesses reveal the word, and wrong guesses reduce lives until the player wins or loses
+The player guesses letters, correct guesses reveal the word, and wrong guesses reduce lives until the player wins or losesAlso it will pick other words and so on ...